nguyendanny010/library/README.md

 # Library Service API
 ## What is this program?
-This program is a library service API that allows users to perform CRUD operations such as requesting and adding books from a library database.
+This program is a library service API that allows users to check out books from a library database

 ## What technologies does this program use?
 * Java